SimformSolutionsPvtLtd/tesseract-OCR-iOS-demo/README.md

 ## Getting Started

-There are the following points we need to follow to use [tesseract OCR iOS](https://github.com/gali8/Tesseract-OCR-iOS) and get the better the output out of it.

 ## Add Trained Data[Tessdata Folder]

 As we all know training data is used to train an algorithm.
 Generally, training data is a certain percentage of an overall dataset along with a testing set.
 As a rule, the better the training data, the better the algorithm or classifier performs.
 Tesseract requires language-specific training data to perform predictions, here language-specific denotes that it predicts within the boundaries of a given language.